Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 Failing to validate user input can lead to injection attacks.
 To mitigate this, we will sanitise all inputs and avoid unsafe C functions like gets(), instead using functions like fgets().

 5. Poor Privilege Handling
 Missing edge cases in privilege elevation could expose admin functions to regular users.
-To kitigate this, we will implement test cases covering access control logic.
+To mitigate this, we will implement test cases covering access control logic.

 6. Low C Security Familiarity
 Not all team members may be comfortable with secure C programming practices.
-To address this, we will share resources and get more experienced members to help them out when needed.
+To mitigate this, we will share resources and get more experienced members to help them out when needed.

 7. Tool Conflicts and Merge Errors
 Version control conflicts or tool inconsistencies could disrupt progress.
-To mitigate this, we'll adopt a feature-branch strategy, standardize our build environment using a shared Makefile, and conduct merges through pull requests.
+To mitigate this, we'll adopt a feature-branch strategy, standardise our build environment using a shared Makefile, and conduct merges through pull requests.

 > Describe how code quality will be maintained:
 – Will the group follow a specific coding standard?